Drugs

 For the mafia, life is worth nothing.
 In Colombia, a hitman can kill for $100.

 — You cannot understand Colombia without Pablo Escobar, but if you don't understand Gabriel García Márquez, you also don't understand the country.
-It's beauty and good people trying to create a new country in the face of those who live in violence, covered in blood.
+They are beauty and good people trying to create a new country in front of those who live in violence, covered in blood.
 In Colombia, killing someone is incredibly cheap.
-Violence has become normalized even among ordinary people.
+Violence has been normalized even among ordinary people.
 The most common thing if someone sees a dead person in the street is to walk past and say: "They must have done something."
-All the major cities in Colombia have an Oficina, which is an organized office of hitmen.
+All the major cities in Colombia have an Office, which is an organized hitman's office.
 It's madness.
 Hitmen are no longer only used by the mafia: they have become so normalized that if two partners have a disagreement in a business, one of them might hire a hitman.

 Is this violence exportable to Europe?

 — It won't reach the levels of Caracas or Cali, but I fear a wave of violence is reaching Europe.
 Cocaine has a lot of money to corrupt people.
 I've lived in Europe and I read news like "A 15-year-old hitman in Marseille".
 This looks like El Salvador.
-Or a judge threatened in France over a drug trafficking case.
+Or a judge threatened in France for a drug trafficking case.
 This is Latin American-style violence.
-There's no war yet because all these mafias are making money, but the history of Ecuador or Mexico teaches us that when you pressure mafias a bit, they go to war with each other.
+There is no war yet because all these mafias are making money, but the history of Ecuador or Mexico teaches us that when you pressure the mafias a little, they go to war with each other.
 What have they done with all the profits?
 Recruit men and buy weapons.
-I think we'll see something similar to what happened in Colombia when Pablo Escobar killed Minister Lara Bonilla.
-I fear that in Spain, Rotterdam or London, a judge will be murdered while investigating a drug trafficking case and then we'll say: "We have a huge problem".
+I think we will see something similar to what happened in Colombia when Pablo Escobar killed Minister Lara Bonilla.
+I fear that in Spain, Rotterdam or London, a judge will be murdered while investigating a drug trafficking case and then we will say: "We have a huge problem".

 Cargando